lonelydev/Angular-GettingStarted/APM/README.md

 ## Further help

+Angular CLI is very powerful and supports a variety of different commands.
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).